What Is Magnetic Declination?

 The Magnetic North Pole

 The magnetic North Pole is the location in the Northern Hemisphere where the planet's magnetic field lines point straight downwards, penetrating the surface of the Earth.
 Its location changes at a rate of about 56 kilometers (35 miles) per year.
-In 2016, it was located in the Arctic sea between Canada and Russia, at a distance of about 750 kilometers (466 miles) from the geographic North Pole.
+Currently located in the Arctic Ocean north of Canada, it has recently been moving towards the north coast of Russia at an increasing speed.
+In any case, the magnetic North Pole is hundreds of kilometers away from the geographic North Pole.

 In the Arctic, the magnetic declination is largely a result of that distance.
 For example, a compass positioned between the magnetic and the geographical North Pole will point due south, towards the magnetic pole and away from the geographical pole, amounting to a magnetic declination of around 180°.